lmorg/murex/README.md

 ## About _murex_

-_murex_ follows a similar syntax to POSIX shells like Bash however supports more advanced features than you'd typically expect from a $SHELL.
+_murex_ is a shell, like bash / zsh / fish / etc. It follows a similar syntax to POSIX shells like Bash however supports more advanced features than you'd typically expect from a $SHELL.
 A non-exhaustive list would include:

 * Testing frameworks baked right into the language itself
 * Smarter handling of errors (for example try/catch blocks, line numbers